ardittristan/VTTColorSettings/README.md

     name: "My Color Setting",      // The name of the setting in the settings menu
     label: "Color Picker",         // The text label used in the button
     restricted: false,             // Restrict this setting to gamemaster only?
-    defaultColor: "#000000ff"      // The default color of the setting })
+    defaultColor: "#000000ff",     // The default color of the setting
+    scope: "client"                // The scope of the setting })
 ```